kollermartin/powertrainer-demo/README.md

 - **Axios** – For handling HTTP requests (used in real app, mocked in demo).
 - **React Router** – Enables navigation within the app.
 - **React-Player** – Embeds YouTube videos for exercise tutorials.
 - **UUID** – Generates unique identifiers for entities such as tutorials and exercises.
+Only used in the demo for generating mock data ids.
 - **Day.js** – Lightweight library for date formatting and manipulation.

 ## Local Setup